-The power tool is equipped with an Australian standard grounded plug.
-The ground conductor has a yellow with green striped jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.
+The power tool is equipped with an Italian standard grounded plug.
+The ground conductor has a green jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.